dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <tr class="even">
 <td>d2:inOrgUnitGroup</td>
 <td>(text)</td>
-<td>Evaluates wether the current organisation unit is in the argument group.
+<td>Evaluates whether the current organisation unit is in the argument group.
 The argument can be defined with either ID or organisation unit group code.
-The current organisation unit will be the event organisation unit when the rules is triggered in the context of an event, and the enrolling organisation unit when the rules is triggered in the event of a tei registration form.
+The current organisation unit will be the event organisation unit when the rules is triggered in the context of an event, and the enrolling organisation unit when the rules is triggered in the event of a TEI registration form.
 <p>Example expression:</p>
 <pre><code>d2:inOrgUnitGroup(&#39;HIGH_RISK_FACILITY&#39;)</code></pre></td>
 </tr>